 Derrick Pitts is Planetarium Program Director/Chief Astronomer at The Franklin Institute and Co-PI/Content Director for Mission2Mars.
 Dr. Pitts provides overall strategic and operational oversight with an emphasis on the program's astronomy and space exploration content.

 Andrea is the Assistant Director of National and Network Education Programs at the Franklin Institute and Project Manager for Mission to Mars.
 She oversees program development, processes, and overall project management and logistics.

 As Assistant Director of Professional Development at The Franklin Institute, Hollie leads the Mission2Mars team in the creation and facilitation of content trainings and professional development.

-Rachel is the Manager of Curriculum Resources at The Franklin Institute and for the Mission2Mars project.
+Rachel is the Senior Manager of Learning Experiences at The Franklin Institute and for the Mission2Mars project.
 Rachel leads content selection and curation, and guides the development of trainings to support participating sites in program delivery.

 Michael "Cabbie" Cabán